raphaelberly/fun/README.md

 **The objective of this project is to provide the likelihood that a complaint is referring to rude service.** McDonald's could then use this project to build a "rudeness dashboard" for their staff, so that employees can spend a few minutes each day examining the most relevant recent comments.

 The method implemented here uses a Multinomial Naive Bayes model for classification.
-An AUC (Area Under Curve) of over 78% is reached (cross-validation score).
+An AUC (Area Under Curve) of over 0.829 is reached (cross-validation estimate).

-The file *data/mcdonalds_new.csv* contains 10 other reviews, on which the user can test the trained model.
-A method is provided for that matter.
+The file *data/mcdonalds_new.csv* contains 10 new reviews, on which the user can test the trained model.
+A method is provided for that matter (*main* created the file *output.csv*).